 Now pour your extra popsicle juice into the molds and freeze those too.

 See?
 Easy to work with and you get to use all of your pure fruit popsicle juice.
-So gets get on to the actual recipe so pull out your cutting board and take care of that pineapple.
+So get on to the actual recipe so pull out your cutting board and take care of that pineapple.

 Pineapple Kiwi Popsicles

 Pineapple Kiwi Popsicles is a two fruit ingredient recipe that will have you lazing in the afternoon sun in no time.